 However, there are cases where you might want to consider using Citadel, such as the following:

 If you choose Citadel, there's little downtime because mTLS traffic isn't interrupted during the migration.
 If you choose Mesh CA, you need to schedule downtime for the migration because the root of trust changes from Citadel to Mesh CA. To complete the migration to the Mesh CA root of trust, you need to restart all Pods in all namespaces.
 During this process, the old Pods cannot establish mTLS connections with the new Pods.

 Certificates from Mesh CA include the following data about your application's services:

 - The Google Cloud project ID

 - The GKE namespace

 - The GKE service account name

 Registering your cluster

-Although not required currently, we recommend that you register your cluster in your project's environ (also referred to as the Hub).
-An environ lets you organize clusters to make multi-cluster management easier.
-By registering your clusters in an environ, you can group services and other infrastructure as needed to apply consistent policies.
-If you have clusters in different projects, you need to register the clusters with the environ host project rather than the project that the cluster was created in.
-For details on how to register your cluster, see Registering clusters to the environ.
+Although not required currently, we recommend that you register your cluster in your project's fleet (formerly known as an environ).
+A fleet lets you organize clusters to make multi-cluster management easier.
+By registering your clusters in a fleet, you can group services and other infrastructure as needed to apply consistent policies.
+If you have clusters in different projects, you need to register the clusters with the fleet host project rather than the project that the cluster was created in.
+For details on how to register your cluster, see Registering clusters to the fleet.

-The concept of an environ host project is important when you set up your cluster to enable the options that Anthos Service Mesh requires.
+The concept of a fleet host project is important when you set up your cluster to enable the options that Anthos Service Mesh requires.
 The service mesh for your cluster is identified with a value that is based on a project number.
-When you are setting up clusters from different projects, you need to use the project number for the environ host project.
+When you are setting up clusters from different projects, you need to use the project number for the fleet host project.